-If the intermediate circuit voltage (DC link) drops below the under voltage limit, the Adjustable frequency drive checks if a 24V DC backup supply is connected.
-If no 24V DC backup supply is connected, the Adjustable frequency drive trips after a fixed time delay.
+If the intermediate circuit voltage (DC) drops below the undervoltage limit, the adjustable frequency drive checks if a 24 VDC backup supply is connected.
+If no 24 VDC backup supply is connected, the adjustable frequency drive trips after a fixed time delay.
 The time delay varies with unit size.

-Check that the supply voltage matches the Adjustable frequency drive voltage.
+Check that the supply voltage matches the adjustable frequency drive voltage.

-Perform input voltage test
+Perform Input voltage test

-Perform soft charge circuit test
+Perform soft charge and rectifier circuit test

-WARNING/ALARM 9, Inverter overload
+WARNING/ALARM 9, Inverter overloaded

-The Adjustable frequency drive is about to cut out because of an overload (too high current for too long).
+The adjustable frequency drive is about to cut out because of an overload (current too high for too long).
 The counter for electronic, thermal inverter protection gives a warning at 98% and trips at 100%, while giving an alarm.
-The Adjustable frequency drive cannot be reset until the counter is below 90%.
+The adjustable frequency drive cannot be reset until the counter is below 90%.

-The fault is that the Adjustable frequency drive is overloaded by more than 100% for too long.
+The fault is that the adjustable frequency drive has been overloaded by more than 100% for too long.

-Compare the output current shown on the LCP with the Adjustable frequency drive rated current.
+Compare the output current shown on the LCP with the adjustable frequency drive rated current.